dnxware/dnxware-org/docs/querying/api.md

 ### Flags

-The following endpoint returns flag values that Prometheus was configured with:
+The following endpoint returns flag values that dnxware was configured with:

 ```
 GET /api/v1/status/flags